 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Oral and topical medications.
 NSAIDs are available in over-the-counter and prescription strengths.

 - Bracing.
 A removal brace may be worn as needed to take pressure off the forearm tendons.

 - Physical therapy.
-OIOCJ approved physical therapists give patients exercises to decrease symptoms and prevent tennis elbow from returning.
+OICJ approved physical therapists give patients exercises to decrease symptoms and prevent tennis elbow from returning.

 - Injections.
 An injection of steroid and numbing medications quickly decreases pain.
 In some cases, platelet-rich plasma injections may be used.

-OIOCJ specialists always create a treatment plan that ensures tennis elbow does not return.
+OICJ specialists always create a treatment plan that ensures tennis elbow does not return.
 Patients return to sports and normal activities pain-free and without worry.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-276-4334 or visit our contact page.